lbreyer/Wisconsin-Standard-Bridge-Design-Tool/README.md

 JavaScript

-*Note: All code available on this website is not intended for reuse but rather only as informative material.
-All sensitive information contained in the solution including, but not limited to, security keys, authentication details, user information/data, and database or gateway logins necessary for normal function have all been removed for the sake of security and privacy.
+*Note: All code available is not intended for reuse but rather only as informative material.
+Any and all sensitive information contained in the solution including, but not limited to, security keys, authentication details, user information/data, and database or gateway logins necessary for normal function have been removed for the sake of security and privacy.

 Other Resources:
 Standard Plans User Guide